 We believe that only through collective global action can the world achieve the goals of the Paris Agreement and limit the impact of climate change.
 The UNFCCC and the Paris Agreement (Articles 2, 3(3) and 3(4), UNFCCC) provide that efforts to stabilise GHG concentrations should also enable economic development to proceed in a sustainable manner.

 We support the UNFCCC’s recognition of the critical importance of sustainable economic development and its acknowledgement that measures to protect the climate system against human-induced change should be appropriate for the specific conditions of each country and integrated with national development programmes.

-We believe the global response to climate change should pursue dual objectives: to limit temperatures in line with the goals of the Paris Agreement, and to support the United Nations Sustainable Development Goals, including universal access to affordable energy.
+We support the principle of equity set out in the Paris Agreement and acknowledge the common but differentiated responsibilities and capabilities of domestic economies (particularly those of emerging markets and developing economies) in the pursuit of climate objectives.
+We draw from this principle that the global response to climate change should pursue twin objectives: limiting temperatures in line with the goals of the Paris Agreement (Article 2(1)(a)), and supporting the United Nations Sustainable Development Goals, including sustained, inclusive and sustainable economic growth, and universal access to clean, affordable energy.